Exploring the boundary of quantum correlations with a time-domain optical processor

 \begin{proof} The proof is by contradiction.
 Let the four complete contexts be $\{C_i\}_{i=1}^4$.
 Without loss of generality, we can assume $C_1 \cap C_2 \neq \emptyset$ and $v_0 \in C_1 \cap C_2$.
 According to the relation between GHZ-type proof and Kochen--Specker set~\cite{zpxu20peres}, we can obtain the exclusivity graph $G$ of a GHZ-type proof by removing $v_0$ and other vertices connected to $v_0$, especially all other vertices in $C_1$ and $C_2$.
 Consequently, this exclusivity graph $G$ can be covered by two cliques, which implies that $\vartheta(G) \le 2$.
 Since it stands for a GHZ-type proof, $\alpha(G)$ should be strictly less than $\vartheta(G)$, thus the only possibility is that $\alpha(G)=1$.
 This can only happen in the case that the graph can be covered by one clique, where $\vartheta(G) = \alpha(G) = 1$.
 This contradicts the assumption that $G$ is the exclusivity graph of a GHZ-type proof. \end{proof}

+\textbf{Number of context and context-cover.} In calculating the number of contexts in a GHZ-type paradox, two definitions are possible.
+The number of context is the number of all orthonormal basis that must be used to derive the deterministic contradiction between the noncontextual and quantum theory\,\cite{Lisonek14, Budroni21}.
+Here, we define the number of context-cover as the number of contexts required to include all the elementary events in a GHZ-type paradox.
+As we have discussed before, the number of context-cover determines the quantum-classical ratio.

+In the graph-theoretic approach, the number of context and context-cover and are naturally linked to the graph constants of the exclusivity graph, $G$, corresponding to the events in a GHZ-type paradox.
+Note that $E(G)$ only includes the exclusivity relations that are necessary for deriving the logical paradox and excludes the orthogonal relations that ``accidentally'' appear at finding the numeric solution of the exclusivity graph.
+In Theorem \ref{thm:GHZ-exc}, we have proved that the number of context-cover is the (vertex) chromatic number of $\bar{G}$ or the vertex clique cover number of $G$, denoted by ${\sf vcc}(G)$.
+In the same vein, the number of context is the edge chromatic number of $\bar{G}$ or the edge clique number of $G$, denoted by ${\sf ecc}(G)$.
+As for any graph ${\sf ecc}(G) \geqslant {\sf vcc}(G)$ holds, the number of context is at least not less than the number of context-cover.

+According to Vorob'ev's theorem, a necessary condition for the existence of a quantum realization producing contextuality is that the graph of compatibility of the observables has cycles of length more than $3$\,\cite{zpxu19, Budroni21}.
+Therefore, the minimal number of proof-context in a GHZ-type paradox is at least four, which is saturated by e.g., GHZ and Mermin's construction\,\cite{Mermin90GHZ}.
+In our case, as the Perkel graph has an edge chromatic number of seven, the proof of its corresponding GHZ-type paradox must use at least seven contexts.

-\add{ \textbf{Experimental setup.} A frequency-locked pulsed fiber laser with a repetition rate of $1/\tau=75.91$ MHz, a central wavelength of 1560 nm, and a spectral bandwidth of 12 nm was adopted as the source of pulsed coherent states.
+\textbf{Experimental setup.} The full experimental setup is shown in Fig.\,\ref{fig:ext-setup-full}.
+A frequency-locked pulsed fiber laser with a repetition rate of $1/\tau=75.91$ MHz, a central wavelength of 1560 nm, and a spectral bandwidth of 12 nm was adopted as the source of pulsed coherent states.
 From the parameters of the laser, we estimate the maximal displacement of the coherent state as $\tilde\alpha=1.014\times10^4$, so the shot noise from the fluctuation of photon numbers between individual pulses is comparatively small.